- Lusitania: life, loss, legacy - a major gallery about the tragic story of Liverpool's favourite liner

 - Battle of the Atlantic - the vital role that Liverpool played in the Second World War.

 - Life at Sea - the role of merchant ships and seafarers in providing a vital lifeline for the country by carrying goods and passengers in both peace and warover the last three centuries.

-MV Derbyshire - search for the truth - a display about the biggest British registered merchant ship ever to have been lost at sea.
+- MV Derbyshire - search for the truth - a display in the Life at Sea gallery about the biggest British registered merchant ship ever to have been lost at sea.

-Small display case and 40 minute film about the Mapping Memory project investigating Liverpool's waterfront during a time of great change.
+- In Learning base 1 when no events are on you can watch a 40 minute film about the Mapping Memory project investigating Liverpool's waterfront during a time of great change.
+There is a small display case about the project nearby.
 See the accompanying Mapping Memory interactive map on this website.

 Two historic vessels, the Edmund Gardner pilot ship and three-masted schooner De Wadden, are kept in dry dock opposite the museum.
 There are buoys, anchors and other objects on the dockside, including the Lusitania propeller.
-This area is not currently accessible for visitors but special tours of the Edmund Gardner can be booked during the summer.
+This area is not currently accessible for visitors.

 The Piermaster's House is open 10am-4.30pm most days, but might be closed 10am-1pm on Mondays-Wednesdays during term time when school workshops are booked in the space.

 Visitors can also book special tours of Liverpool's Old Dock.
 Tours start at the museum and it is a short walk to see Liverpool's first dock.